Free AI Visibility + Awareness score

 Keep it focused

 Fifteen focused, well-written FAQ entries outperform fifty generic ones.
-Target the questions real prospects ask — not the ones you wish they were asking.
+Target the questions real prospects ask.
+Not the ones you wish they were asking.

 The flywheel effect